top of page

 Ph.D. student

 Grace obtained her Master's degree in psychology from CUHK in 2021.
-She is now pursuing her PhD under the co-supervision of Prof. Charlene Lam and Prof. Tatia Lee at HKU.
+She is now pursuing her PhD under the co-supervision of Dr. Charlene Lam and Prof. Tatia Lee at HKU.
 She has a broad interest in affective neuroscience.
-With her master thesis focusing on pleasant touch, she would like to further investigate how people perceive the tactile pleasure when touching companion animals, especially the underling brain activities.
-Additionally, she is also interested in exploring fear conditioning with both behavioral experiments and neuroimaging.
+Her thesis focuses on unconscious emotional processing, employing fear conditioning and extinction models, as well as continuous flash suppression paradigm.
+She is experienced in collecting and analysing data of various modalities, including pupil size, skin conductance responses, and functional MRI.

 Helen Yanyao Zhou